DigitalPublishingToolkit/NN09/md/10Rules.md

 My Twitter network is as distinct as my fingerprint, and my perceived query reality, by extension, is equally unique.
-This agglomerate of distributed realities is comprised of the status updates of all those personally selected accounts, all those far-flung reality seeders.
+This agglomerate of distributed realities is composed of the status updates of all those personally selected accounts, all those far-flung reality seeders.
 They share their realities with me, and I aggregate them into my personal query.